In this guide, you will learn

 Segregate your keywords based on their buying intent i.e. how close the search visitor is to making a buying decision.

-And then focus on keywords that have high buying/commercial intent.
+And then focus on keywords that have high buying/commercial intent (learn more about intent based keywords).

-For e.g., Consider the keyword “Lenovo ideapad 330 best deal”.
-The user with this search query knows the brand name and model number of the laptop and is now looking for the price.
+For e.g., consider the keyword “Lenovo ideapad 330 best deal”.
+The user with this search query knows the brand name and model number of the laptop and is now looking for some deals.

 This means he is closer to buying a laptop, and this should be the keyword you should focus on (obviously given the organic difficulty score and the strength of your domain).